Galinha Pintadinha

 Galinha Pintadinha, (English translation: Little Dappled Chicken) also known in English-speaking territories as "Lottie Dottie Chicken" is a Brazilian project for children's music, created by Juliano Prado and Marcos Luporini, and animated by Bromelia Produções.
-The songs are originally in Portuguese and are getting millions of views on YouTube.
-Some of the songs have been translated into Spanish and English.
+The songs are originally in Portuguese and receive millions of views on YouTube.
+Some of the songs have been translated into Spanish, English, French, Italian, German, Chinese and other languages.

 History

-The songs revolve around the title character Galinha Pintadinha, a cartoon chicken and her friends from nursery rhymes, in animated music videos made in flash animation.
-They were phenomena in DVD sales during the early 2010s to be released and publicized nationally by Som Livre becoming well known among children with clowns Patati Patatá.

-Also released several products based on the characters as toys, books and apps for smartphones.

-According to Associação Brasileira dos Produtores de Discos, the second DVD was the 6th biggest selling in 2010 DVD and 17th best-selling in 2011 in Brazil.
+On December 28, 2006, the duo decided to add a children's animation to the YouTube website for presentation to some producers of a children's channel in São Paulo, as they would not be able to attend the meeting.
+Executives did not approve the video and the initial idea did not come to fruition.
+However, six months later, the duo, who had not removed the video from the website, realized that the number of views was quite significant, around 500 thousand.

-In 2013 the animated music videos premiered on Netflix in several countries including in the United States, Canada and Spanish Latin American countries.
+In 2013, the animated music videos premiered on Netflix in several countries including in the Brazil, United Kingdom, United States, Canada and Spanish Latin American countries.
 In 2015 its studio occupied the 89th position as one of the 150 biggest licensed brands in the world, ranking published by the British magazine License!
 Global.

-In 2017 an animated webseries with full episodes called Galinha Pintadinha Mini was released on their own Youtube channel, separate from main channel.
+In 2017, an animated webseries with full episodes called Lottie Dottie Chicken Mini was released on their own Youtube channel, separate from main channel.
 This webseries was later to the Netflix catalog, and also the TV channels TV Cultura and SBT.
+Parts of the series have also been released in Brazilian movie theaters, while still being uploaded online.

 Media

 Since the release of their second album the character had a pretty big growth in children's media in Brazil.
 Many toys, backpacks, CDs, books and supplies for babies have been launched over the years.
-The characters also have achieved media for Smartphones with music applications and interactive games such as PoChickenPo.
+The characters also have achieved media for smartphones with music applications and interactive games such as PoChickenPo.